(Eco)responsible and united

 • Limit the quantity and number of pages of printed material.

-• Improve the distribution of media supplements.
+• Improve the distribution and allocation of press materials at Festival venues.

 By sharing its values and objectives, the Festival encourages the active participation of everyone with a view to preserving the environment and becoming part of an ethical and fair economy.